k0001/skype-guiless/README.md

 ## Usage

-First, make sure you have configured the Skype client to automatically sing in when it starts.
+First, make sure you have configured the Skype client to automatically sign in when it starts.

 To run ``program-name [program-args, ...]`` along with a GUI-less Skype client: